flurdy/blog/_posts/2019-04-07-to-paas-or-not-to-paas.md

 It offers years of experience, tweaking, to make the services that provide all that to work as smooth as possible, all the time, for everyone.

+And when there is a network issue they take care of it immediately.
+Any hardware issue they take care of it.
+Any security patches - they apply it for you.
+Most of the time you wont even notice as they bring up another horizontal node of your application and replace your current one without any downtime.

 And for instance in the case of Heroku they offer [lots of add-ons](https://elements.heroku.com/addons/) that is mostly just one click or one CLI command away to be set up and working straight away with your applications.